Category: The Comms Post

 Telling the Story of Your Staff: Humanizing the Profession Without Oversharing

 The corrections profession is often misunderstood, undervalued, or misrepresented in the media.
 Your staff are frontline professionals — problem solvers, mentors, protectors.
 Their stories deserve to be told.
-But it has to be done the right way: strategically, respectfully, and with awareness of security, privacy, and perception.
-How to Tell Staff Stories Safely and Effectively Read more
+But it Read more

 -